spiwokv/metadynminer/README.md

 # MetadynMiner

 ## Introduction
-MetadynMiner is R packages for reading, analysis and visualisation of metadynamics HILLS files produced by Plumed.
+MetadynMiner is R packages for reading, analysis and visualization of metadynamics HILLS files produced by Plumed.
 It reads HILLS files from Plumed, calculates free energy surface by fast Bias Sum algorithm, finds minima and analyses transition paths by Nudged Elastic Band method.